DIYDave/RPIMON/README.md

 ### Realization
 The tool is written in Python 3.10.x and is only my second program in this language.
 So there might be some things that haven't been solved perfectly.
+The modules [pysimplegui](https://https://pysimplegui.readthedocs.io/en/latest/) and [paramiko](https://https://https://www.paramiko.org/ ) are used.

 The .exe file is intended for use on any Windows computer without Python installed.
 Although this version is quite large, very few resources are used at runtime.